La deliciosa historia de la Lasaña: aprende cómo hacer la mejor versión de este clásico

 Lasaña

 As lasagna spread across Italy and beyond, each region began to develop its own unique variants of the dish.
-From the "lasagna al forno" in Sicily, which incorporates eggplant and ricotta, to the "green lasagna" in Liguria, which uses spinach and pesto pasta, the regional variants reflect Italy's culinary diversity and the creativity of its inhabitants.
+From “lasagna al forno” in Sicily, which incorporates eggplant and ricotta, to Liguria’s “green lasagna,” which uses spinach and pesto pasta, regional variants reflect Italy’s culinary diversity and the creativity of its inhabitants.

 Lasagna is a symbol of Italy's rich culinary heritage and endless creativity in the kitchen.
-From its humble origins in ancient Rome to its evolution on tables around the world, lasagna remains an undisputed favorite for those looking for a comforting and delicious dish.
-So the next time you sit down to enjoy a delicious slice of lasagna, remember that you're savoring centuries of Italian history and culinary tradition.
+From its humble origins in ancient Rome to its evolution on tables around the world, lasagna remains an undisputed favorite for those seeking a comforting and delicious dish.
+So the next time you sit down to enjoy a delicious serving of lasagna, remember that you are savoring centuries of Italian culinary history and tradition.
 Buon appetito!

 Traditional lasagna recipe:

-The traditional lasagna recipe consists of three main components: the pasta, the sauce, and the filling.
-So simple and delicious, it's hard to think that you only need these ingredients.
-But the trick is that every part of the lasagna is carefully homemade.
+The traditional lasagna recipe consists of three main components: pasta, sauce and filling.
+So simple and delicious, it's hard to believe that it only needs these ingredients.
+But the trick is that each part of the lasagna is carefully homemade.
 From the layers to the filling.
-Below, we show you the traditional recipe, step by step, for lasagna.
+Below, we show you the traditional lasagna recipe, step by step.

 Ingredients needed for each component: